ELF-Lab/OjibweMorph/xfst/README.md

 ## Person prefix rules

 The person prefixes, especially the first person prefix, show a lot of variation.
 We'll want to account for all of it in the parser so we can get coverage, but limit outputs when generating.
 Variation is due to phonology to some degree, but also dialect and speech rate.
-This is the only preverb being modelled in this part of spreadsheets, since it is part of the verbal inflection proper.
+These rules apply to both verbs and nouns (the person prefix appears in possessed nouns).

 For Border Lakes, generally: